Discover Réunion : Society (social life)

 An education similar to the metropolis

 In just fifty years, Réunion has caught up with metropolitan France in terms of educational provision: today, there are around a hundred public secondary schools, compared with just one in 1960.
 School curricula are the same, with only the school calendar adjusted to take account of the inversion of the seasons.
-The July-August vacations are shorter on Réunion, while the December vacations are extended to January, which corresponds to the local summer.
+The July-August vacations are shorter on Reunion Island, while the December vacations are extended to January, which corresponds to the local summer.
 Some schools offer "Creole language" options and activities centered on Réunionese culture (maloya dance and music, moringue, etc.), and history courses incorporate local history.
 As far as higher education is concerned, the island has two campuses, the main one in Saint-Denis and a secondary one in Le Tampon, but the offer is less extensive than in the French regions, and most young people leave the territory after the bachelor's degree or for specific courses.
-Although students' departure for mainland France or abroad is often an emotionally difficult step, it is financially encouraged by numerous regional grants.
-On the other hand, Réunion's universities receive many foreign students, not only Europeans under the Erasmus program, but also many students from the Indian Ocean.
+While students' departure for mainland France or abroad is often an emotionally difficult step, it is financially encouraged by numerous regional grants.
+Conversely, Réunion's universities receive many foreign students, not only Europeans under the Erasmus program, but also many students from the Indian Ocean.

 The family at the heart of social life